Dyson V6 Comparison – How The V6 Cordless Vacuums Are Different

 You will notice that Amazon is selling the both the V6 and the DC59 MotorHead so what the heck is the difference?

 The V6 Animal is a MotorHead with more attachments.
 Both have the same direct-drive bristle brush but the Animal has 2 extra tools – mini-motorized head and soft dusting brush.

 Both allow you to clean upholstery and sensitive easily scratched furniture.

-Of the stick vacuums in the V6 line, this is the cheapest at just under $280.
+Of the stick vacuums in the V6 line, this is one of the cheapest options available.
 It has the least amount of tools included in the package but you still get the same performance, same motor but with less versatility.

 The motorized brush included isn’t the same as the one found in the Motor Head or Animal, instead it uses the same brush found in the original DC59 which has less agitation.